Staff

 Experience:

 Beverly earned a Bachelor of Science in Health Sciences with a minor in Biology from Boston University, where she was recognized as a Richard D. Cohen Scholar and Harold C. Case Scholar.
 She went on to complete her Master of Public Health with a Global Health concentration and a Maternal and Child Health certificate at Emory University’s Rollins School of Public Health.
-During her MPH, Beverly contributed to numerous research initiatives, including an NIH-funded study at the Emory University School of Medicine that investigated the impact of structural racism on Black maternal health outcomes.
+During her MPH, Beverly worked on the analysis and integration of large datasets, including the Pregnancy Risk Assessment Monitoring System (PRAMS), and contributed to several research initiatives—most notably an NIH-funded study at Emory University School of Medicine examining the impact of structural racism on Black maternal health outcomes.
 She also started working with the Public Health Institute on projects aimed at improving equitable health outcomes and with the Center for Black Women’s Wellness to evaluate the impacts of financial assistance programs for pregnant women.
-Beverly’s expertise extends to analyzing large datasets, such as the State of Oral Health Equity in America Survey and Pregnancy Risk Assessment Monitoring System (PRAMS), through her work at CareQuest Institute for Oral Health, focusing on driving insights into oral and systemic health integration.

 Expertise: